Web Design: 15 Important Research Findings You Should Know

 Small selection of web design, usability, and accessibility related results of research, most of them derived from Human Factors International (newsletter).
-Fortunately, some of them are relatively popular, while others will surely enrich professional self-conception:
+Some of them are relatively known, while others may enrich the professional self-conception:

 On January 14, 2007, 18:41 CET, Nathan said:

 Too few people believe in the power of usable web design… And in a professional environment, it is unfortunately usually not the first thing considered for investment…

 Very nice post!
 May I forward it to my colleagues and put it on my blog?

 On January 16, 2007, 23:13 CET, Alicia said: